C Corp vs S Corp

 |Delta (extra tax because of C Corp)||7.9%||14.7%||15.0%|

-As you can see, a C Corp does not make sense after you add in capital gains tax on the dividends.
+As you can see, a C Corp does not make sense after you add in capital gains tax on the dividends and the C Corp vs S Corp argument is put to rest.
 This in turn makes sense- the lawmakers didn’t set out to kill S corporations.
 They set out to give every business owner a tax break.
 Geez… half of Congress (535 doesn’t divide evenly, we get it) probably run S corporations on the side for their consulting and speaking gigs.

 Also note the effective tax rate (or labeled as tax “pain”) for the S corporation owner.
 At $100,000 in net business income, the total tax pain including payroll taxes is 13.1%, and at $200,000 it is only 18.2%.
 This is still well below the C corporation tax rate of 21%.